About

 Hi, my name is Ashlynn.
 I am a graphic designer at Purple Maiʻa and help with branding and marketing for Motherwit Co.
 We are still trying to find our footing when it comes to brand style and identity but we’ll get there eventually!
 My main goal is to create eye-catching, enjoyable, and emotionally engaging content to reach out to all the island mamas and families who need help with their nutrition during and after pregnancy.

-In addition to her offerings and creations at Cosmos and Carrot Tops, Lauren is our resident tea maker, chef, delivery person, spreadsheet-updater, and source of all knowledge on flower essences, clay, body astrology, Harry Potter, earth crowns, and much, much more.
+In addition to her offerings and creations at Cosmos and Carrot Tops, Lauren was our resident tea maker, chef, delivery person, spreadsheet-updater, documentary filmmaker, and source of all knowledge on flower essences, body astrology, earth crowns, and much, much more.
+Lauren was with us from our start in 2022 until the birth of her son in 2023!
+As she journeys into motherhood, we know she'll continue to be a friend, advisor, and collaborator.

 *In her poem, "Sons," Haunani Kay-Trask wrote, "I am slyly / reproductive: ideas / books, history / politics, reproducing / the rope of resistance / for unborn generations."